rmathew1992/olinjs-2/README.md

 }).listen(8888);
 ```

+Let's write the equivalent code in Express.
+First, run `git clone https://github.com/olinjs/olinjs-2.git` as in the last
+lesson to clone this repository.
+Next, in the `olinjs-2/` folder, run the command `npm install`.
+(If this triggers lots of
+lines with errors, run `sudo npm install` instead, or send us an email).

-Let's make the same thing in Express.
-Create a file named `app.js` and paste in the following
+Next, create a file named `app.js` in that folder and paste in the following:

 ```js
 var express = require('express');